aannestad/eventstudyTools/README.md

 # eventstudySuite
-Features interactive data exploration and stock price prediction
+Interactive data exploration and stock price predictions based on news and company events